 Stroke is the third leading cause of death in the United States and in Houston.
-In 2013, 1,361 people died in Harris and Fort Bend counties, combined.
-Stroke, also known as cerebrovascular disease, occurs when "an artery inside or leading to the brain becomes blocked and cuts off blood flow to part of the brain, or when an artery in the brain leaks or ruptures".xxii Brain tissue can die when its blood flow is reduced or cut off.
+In 2013, 1,227 people died in Harris County from stroke alone.xxii Stroke, also known as cerebrovascular disease, occurs when "an artery inside or leading to the brain becomes blocked and cuts off blood flow to part of the brain, or when an artery in the brain leaks or ruptures". xxiii Brain tissue can die when its blood flow is reduced or cut off.
 Strokes can cause patients to permanently lose speech, movement and memory.

 Immediate medical attention is crucial to both survival and minimizing long-term effects.
 Currently, only 1 in 3 Americans can recognize the signs and symptoms of strokes.
-Recent public health efforts have aimed to increase recognition of warning signs of stroke.
-The most well-known initiative is FAST, an acronym that encourages people to take note of FACE, ARMS, SPEECH, and TIME.xxiii
+Recent public health efforts have aimed to increase recognition of warning signs of a stroke.
+The most well-known initiative is FAST, an acronym that encourages people to take note of FACE, ARMS, SPEECH, and TIME.xxiv